flecsi/flecsi/doc/sphinx/user/data.rst

   but you want the same index to always refer to the same material.

-* The ``particle`` layout stores an unordered set of ``T`` for each color; the index points are simply arbitrary ids for the particles.
+* The ``particle`` layout stores an unordered set of ``T`` for each color; the index points merely serve to distinguish the objects present at any particular time.

 The field registration examples above use the ``dense`` layout by default.
 Other layouts are chosen with syntax like ``flecsi::field<double, flecsi::data::ragged>``.